 Cameron Park, CA, U.S.A.

 Advice and redesign: Electronic circuits, mainly analog, mixed signal and high speed digital.
 Advice related to electro-magnetic interference, electrical safety, agency compliance matters and the improvement of existing electronic circuitry which is not operating reliably or poses challenges in production.
 The emphasis is on educating client's staff, guiding redesigns or difficult new designs and enabling client's engineers to achieve improved results on their own with future projects.
-Recent projects include medical stimulators, battery operated medical gear, high-power ultrasound, laser wavelength locking, aircraft electronics, oil/gas industry, DO-160 and EN60601.
+Recent projects include medical stimulators, battery operated medical gear, high-power ultrasound, laser wavelength locking, aircraft electronics, oil/gas industry, time domain reflectometers, DO-160 and EN60601.

 1998 - 2001 Vice President and General Manager, Imaging Division